chatopia/chatopia-docker/README.md

 docker-compose up
 ```

 When its database creation dust settles, you should be able to connect to Synapse at `http://localhost:8008` using Riot or another client and create an account.
-Then you can `/join #irc_#spot` or any other room that the bots hang out in (`#botopia` obviously, or `#botsbotsbots` for the whole crowd).
+Then you can `/join #irc_#spot` or any other room that the bots hang out in (`#irc_#botopia` obviously, or `#irc_#botsbotsbots` for the whole crowd).
 Adding the `--detach` option to this command will run the containers in the background and not spit out logs.

 ## Developing locally
 Edit `docker-compose.dev.override.yml` and uncomment the build context(s) for the component(s) you're working on.
 Change the directory if necessary to match your workspace structure.